Movies like Legally Blonde and Beverly Hills made Chihuahuas popular for their sassy, feisty and stubborn personalities.

 In mild cases the patella will return to normal on its own.
 However, if both legs are affected, surgery may be necessary to relieve pain.

-Most chihuahuas are prone to heart problems due to their small size and overfeeding.
+Most chihuahuas are prone to heart problems due to their small size, which can worsen with overfeeding.

 A long haired chihuahua is more susceptible to trapping bacteria and viruses in their coat, especially close to their eyes, ears and mouth.

 Long hair varieties are also not equipped for outdoor living and should always be monitored because they get cold very quickly.
 Even with the longer hair, they do not produce a lot of body heat.

 Although not an inherited health problem, many struggle with obesity.
 This is often due to improper nutrition, over feeding or a lack of exercise.

 Long and short haired chihuahuas are the same breed.

 The only difference between the two is the their coat length.

 A long haired chihuahua will be your loyal, fluffy companion, just like the Fluffy Frenchie!

 These small but mighty dogs can make wonderful companions for owners who understand their charming, but sometimes defiant personalities.

 They are alert and inquisitive dogs that require more training and work than some people initially think.
 They are most happy with one owner and are not usually recommended as family dogs because of their potential for fear aggression.